huanxia1/Predict-App-ratings-on-GooglePlay-Store/README.md

 ### Conclusions:

 1. Randomforest classifier has the best prediction for App ratings, with >73% accuracy
-2. # of review, # of installs and the app size are the critical design features for a higher rating on GooglePlay Store
+2. Number of review, installs and the app size are the critical design features for a higher rating on GooglePlay Store
-3. # of review, # of installs and the app size are all positively correlated with ratings
+3. Number of review, installs and the app size are all positively correlated with ratings
 4. See more recommendations at the following links.

 ### Code: